ronrest/domain_and_ec2/README.md

 The numbers and domain name will differ, but it will usually always begin with **ns**.
 We will be changing these, so click whatever is needed to edit the contents of these fields.
 Delete whatever values were already in there.
-Now we will replace each of them with the addressed we got from Amazon S5.
+Now we will replace each of them with the addressed we got from Amazon Route 53.
 Please note the following things:

 - If your domain name register has less entries than the number of addresses you got from Amazon, then just select any of the addresses you like, there is no need to use all of them.
-- If the addresses we copied from Amazon S5 contained a full-stop at the very end, then delete that full-stop when entering it into these fields (but do not delete them from Amazon S5).
+- If the addresses we copied from Amazon Route 53 contained a full-stop at the very end, then delete that full-stop when entering it into these fields (but do not delete them from Amazon Route 53).

 Once you have edited and saved these changes, it is just a matter of waiting.
 It might take several hours (or even a few days) for these changes to take